kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md

 ### §65.75   Knowledge requirements.

-\(a\) Each applicant for a mechanic certificate or rating must, after meeting the applicable experience requirements of §65.77, pass a written test covering the construction and maintenance of aircraft appropriate to the rating he seeks, the regulations in this subpart, and the applicable provisions of parts 43 and 91 of this chapter.
+\(a\) Each applicant for a mechanic certificate or rating must, after meeting the applicable experience requirements of [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md#§65.77   Experience requirements.|§65.77]], pass a written test covering the construction and maintenance of aircraft appropriate to the rating he seeks, the regulations in this subpart, and the applicable provisions of parts 43 and 91 of this chapter.
 The basic principles covering the installation and maintenance of propellers are included in the powerplant test.

-\(b\) The applicant must pass each section of the test before applying for the oral and practical tests prescribed by §65.79.
+\(b\) The applicant must pass each section of the test before applying for the oral and practical tests prescribed by [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md#§65.79   Skill requirements.|§65.79]].
 A report of the written test is sent to the applicant.

 \[Doc.
 No. 1179, 27 FR 7973, Aug.
 10, 1962, as amended by Amdt.
 65-1, 27 FR 10410, Oct.
 25, 1962; Amdt.
 65-6, 31 FR 5950, Apr.
 19, 1966\]